 Because early forms of prostate cancer typically do not show symptoms, early detection is crucial.
 Below are the primary methods for diagnosing prostate cancer:

 Physical Exam.
 If a doctor suspects a patient may have prostate cancer, the first step is usually asking about medical history and performing a physical exam.
-The doctor will conduct a digital rectal exam (DRE) to feel for any bumps or hard areas on the prostate.
+The doctor might conduct a digital rectal exam (DRE) to feel for any bumps or hard areas on the prostate.
 If any irregularities are detected, further testing is warranted.
-If your doctor did not perform a DRE or did perform a DRE but then stopped testing at that point, it may have prevented appropriate diagnosis.
+If your doctor did perform a DRE that revealed abnormalities but then stopped testing at that point, it may have prevented an appropriate cancer diagnosis.

 PSA Blood Test.
 Known as the test for detecting prostate cancer early, the PSA blood test is one of the first screenings done for men who have any prostate cancer symptoms.
 High numbers indicate a higher likelihood of prostate cancer.
-If your doctor did not conduct PSA blood testing despite warning signs for prostate cancer, or if he or she conducted the test but disregarded high numbers, you may have a case of prostate cancer malpractice.
+If your doctor did not discuss the benefits and risks of PSA testing with you or did not conduct PSA blood testing despite warning signs for prostate cancer, or if they conducted the test but disregarded high numbers, you may have a medical malpractice case.

 Prostate Biopsy.
 If PSA blood testing and/or a DRE show potential for prostate cancer, this biopsy is necessary to find out if cancer is at work.
 If a prostate biopsy could have confirmed a cancer diagnosis, but your doctor did not order one, you might need to consult with an attorney.

-Ross Feller Casey handles all of its cases on a contingency basis, so you only pay when a financial recovery is awarded.
+Ross Feller Casey handles all of its medical malpractice claims on a contingency basis, so you only pay when a financial recovery is awarded.
 Contact us today for a complimentary consultation.